inveniosoftware/docs-invenio-rdm/docs/install/build-setup-run.md

 ### Build

-The local build steps involve installing all the Python dependencies into local Python virtual environment.
+The local build steps involve installing all the Python dependencies into a local Python virtual environment.
 This is done with the command (the virtualenv is managed by ``pipenv``):

 ```bash
 invenio-cli install